zeemshomelab/resume/README.md

 # Customizing

-This repo contains a compact, a simple, and a modern theme.
+This repo contains a compact, a modern, and a simple theme.

 Add your own theme by creating `themes/<your-theme>` folder with `index.jinja2` template file.
 Every other (non-jinja2) file from theme directory will be copied to final `build/` destination.